Where will the recruits be tested for the Physical Fitness Assessment (PFA) and what steps are taken to ensure the recruits' safety?

 What is the PFA?

 The PFA consists of push ups done in 2 minutes, curl ups (sit ups) done in 2 minutes, a 1.5 mile run, and a swim test composed of two modules.
 Most recruits will be required to pass the third class swim test, which consists of TWO modules.
 Module one is composed of three separate events, a deep water jump from a 10 foot raised platform using correct form; a 50-yard swim using one of four strokes with proper form: breast stroke, freestyle--some have said this should say crawl instead, side crawl or backstroke; and a 5-minute prone float face down--the recruit can raise his/her head to breathe as needed, but must continue the prone float while doing so and not end up treading water.
 (The prone float can be done on the back now instead of face down as of 2018.)
 Swimmers who successfully pass module one may continue on to module two.
 Module two consists of coverall inflation.
-Recent graduates are indicating that the recruits then complete a man overboard drill or abandon ship drill in which 20 to 25 recruits have on a personal flotation device (PFD) and jump into the water and must swim to a life raft and once all have gotten to the raft, then they must help each other to get onto the raft one at a time.
+The recruits then complete a man overboard drill or abandon ship drill in which 20 to 25 recruits have on a personal flotation device (PFD) and jump into the water and must swim to a life raft and once all have gotten to the raft, then they must help each other to get onto the raft one at a time.
 Those with a contract for Aircrew or special ops or who wish to be considered for a special ops rating must pass the second class swim test, which has more rigid standards.
 (See http://usmilitary.about.com/od/navy/l/blnavyswim.htm for more on the Swim Test.)
 If any part of the PFA is failed, then the entire PFA is failed.

 THE BASELINE PFA